-• The oral defence of the thesis shall be conducted by a committee consisting of the internal examiner(s) and one external examiner.
-If none of the external examiners are available for the conduct of the oral defence, an alternative external examiner shall be appointed by the Chairman, Academic Council.
+19. The oral defence of the thesis shall be conducted by a committee consisting of the internal examiner(s) and one external examiner.
+If for some reasons, the external examiner for the oral examination is not available for the conduct of the oral defence, an alternative external examiner shall be appointed by the Chairman, Academic Council.
+It is recommended that the Pre-submission defence seminar is made at least 2 weeks before the oral defence by each doctoral candidate to all faculty members and PhD students.

-- On completion of all stages of the examination, the Oral Defence Committee shall recommend to the Chairman, Academic Council, one of the following courses of action. - i) That the degree be awarded. - ii) That the candidate should be examined further on another occasion in a manner they shall prescribe. - iii) That the degree shall not be awarded.
+- 20. On completion of all stages of the examination, the Oral Defence Committee shall recommend to the Chairman, Academic Council, one of the following courses of action. - a) That the degree be awarded. - b) That the student should be examined further on another occasion in a manner they shall prescribe. - c) That the degree shall not be awarded.

-In case of (ii), the Oral Defence Committee shall also provide to the candidate a list of all corrections and modifications, if any, suggested by the examiners.
+In case of (b), the Oral Defence Committee shall also provide the student a list of all corrections and modifications, if any, suggested by the examiners.